abitofhelp/async_result/SECURITY.md

 ## Security Best Practices

-When using the Ada Result Library:
+When using the Ada Async_Result Library:

 ### 1. Keep Dependencies Updated
 ```bash